luiscoco/Azure_AKS_Deploy_.NET_7_Web_API/README.md

-# How to deploy to Azure Kubernetes AKS a Web API .NET 8
+# How to deploy SpringBoot WebAPI to Azure Kubernetes (AKS)

 ## 1. Prerequisites